 As a result of some members transferring into / out of the Council over the year liabilities have been settled at a cost different to the accounting reserve.
-The capitalised gain of this settlement is £1.102m.
+The capitalised gain of this settlement is £0.074m.
+This figure has been included in the service cost.

 A summary of the transfers into/out of the Council over the last year is set out below.
 This includes the value of the assets transferred to/from the Council in respect of any transfers and the value of the transferred defined benefit obligation.
 Where applicable, the date of the report provided to the Administering Authority in relation to the transfer which includes a summary of the membership data used to calculate the value of the assets and liabilities transferred has been provided.
-Assumptions used to calculate the value of transferring liabilities are consistent with those assumed at the previous accounting date.